schibsted/account-sdk-ios/README.md

 # DEPRECATED
 This is no longer supported, please consider using the SDK [AccountSDKIOSWeb](https://github.com/schibsted/AccountSDKIOSWeb)

-Clients using this old SDK will in the future stop working.
+Clients using this old SDK will stop working in the future

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)